wongnata/PlayerDogModel/README.md

 - Updated to LC_API_V50.
 Added compatibility with MoreCompany which hides cosmetics when in dog mode.

 **[1.0.1]**
 - Fixed issue causing your own MoreCompany cosmetics to be visible in first-person.
+Also added dependency to x753-More_Suits since this mod tends to work best with it.

 ## Features
 - Use the helmets on the side of the suits rack to switch between dog and human model.